 To accelerated the seeds’ germination, they can be soaked in warm water for a few hours or overnight.

-Growing St. John’s wort by stem cuttings: Another common method of propagating St. John’s wort is through the use of a stem cutting.
+Growing St. John’s wort by stem cuttings: Another standard method of propagating St. John’s wort is through the use of a stem cutting.
 A stem cutting is simply a portion of the stem that has been obtained from a fully grown plant.

-The stem cutting should be obtained from a healthy, pest free plant and it should have one or more buds on it.
-They should be 5 to 10 cm (2 to 4 inches) long and the leaves should be removed from the lower half.
+The stem cutting should be obtained from a healthy, pest-free plant and it should have one or more buds on it.
+They should be 5 to 10 cm (2 to 4 inches) long, and the leaves should be removed from the lower half.